czlabinger/nixos/README.md

 I'm new to NixOS so please if you have any recommendations or something I can improve open a PR/Issue.

-Neofetch and hyprlock use absolute image paths!
-Make sure you change them!
+Neofetch uses ab absolute image path!
+Make sure you change it!

 ## Showcase